padrinoDB/Rpadrino/README.md

 on Zenodo (or similar).
 For now, you can access it by installing the package, and running `data(pdb)`.

-Data have had some quality checking, but some (in fact, most) models will still definitely break with very strange looking error messages.
+The data included in this package are now quality checked and ready for use.
 A genuine, quality checked release will be tagged when it is actually ready to go.
-I really don’t suggest using this yet, except to get a feel for how the database looks and perhaps give some feedback on things you do or do not like.
+There are 332 unique IPMs for 30 unique species from 18 publications in the internally stored data set.

 ## Scope

 The goal of this package is basic data management, exploration, and porting Padrino’s internal syntax to [`ipmr`’s](https://levisc8.github.io/ipmr/) syntax.
-Ideally, one could combine models from here with their own models for synthesis work, using the `proto_ipm` as a common data structure to power the analysis.
+One can combine models from here with their own models for synthesis work, using the `proto_ipm` as a common data structure to power the analysis.

 ### Installation